HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ## [Alternative] Component: Nano Contract Transaction List
 [alternative-component-nano-contract-transaction-list]: #alternative-component-nano-contract-transaction-list

 This alternative displays a list of transaction items in which each item represents the transaction as whole, not only part of it segregated by type.
-By clicking on the item the user is presented with all the transaction details, including each token balance involved.
+By clicking on the item a user is presented with all the transaction details, including each token balance involved.

 ## Feature onboarding
 [feature-onboarding]: #feature-onboarding

 Presents an onboarding with 3 or 4 views explaining the Nano Contract feature, its functionalities and how to use.
-The onboard can appears after the toggle button activation and in the end ask the user to proceed with wallet reloading.
+The onboard can appears after the toggle button activation and in the end asks user to proceed with wallet reloading.

 ## Basic data gathering and push notification suport